pengo820/tgbot/README.md

 # tgbot
-A telegram AI bot that can use variable model providers.
+A telegram AI bot that can use customized model providers.